BigSoftVideo/AVA360VR/project.md

 If you named your project `MY PROJECT`, then every subfolder is important and should not be renamed.
 This folder structure will guide you into which folders you need to copy all the files.
 When you created the project, the master 360 video was copied automatically to the correct subfolder `MY PROJECT/Video/Synced360/`.
-Now you need to copy any other audio-visual files into the correct subfolders.
+With the folder structure generated, you will need to populate it with your assets, ie. copy any other audio-visual files into the correct subfolders.
 For example, if you have a synced audio file (eg. a wireless microphone), then copy the file into the `MY PROJECT/Audio/Synced Audio/` subfolder.

 ### Importing assets in AVA360VR